boekenbox/gitbook-stable/trading-strategy-options/margin-trading-strategies/bollinger-bands-ta.md

 The bot will sell when price hits the set percentage from the upper Bollinger Band and `GAIN` is reached.

 When set to 0, the upper Bollinger Band is the target \(well, almost\).
 When set to 30, the target is 30% under the upper Bollinger Band - the lower band is at 100% from the upper band.
+Negative values are allowed.
 {% endtab %}

 {% tab title="Values" %}